stackzoo/voltbot/README.md

 >[!Note]
 > You can also pull the Image compiled for ARM architecture, for example if you want to run the bot on a raspberry pi or another edge device.
 > In order to do that you just need to use the "-arm" tag, for example: `docker pull ghcr.io/stackzoo/voltbot:0.0.5-arm`

+All the published Images can be found [here](https://github.com/stackzoo/voltbot/pkgs/container/voltbot).

 ## Example